3 men cleared in 1995 killing of NYC subway token clerk - NewsBreak

 Malik and Irons, both 45, left court free for the first time in over a quarter-century.
 Ellerbe, 44, was paroled in 2020.

+“I just was happy that I was able to stand strong to endure this journey,” Malik continued.
+“But it was a rough journey.”

-The men have long said they were coerced into falsely confessing in the case, which had a lead detective who later was repeatedly accused of forcing confessions and framing suspects.
-Prosecutors acknowledged that history on Friday but didn't delve into how the detectives obtained the confessions in Kaufman's case.
+The men have long said they were coerced into falsely confessing in the case, which involved detectives who later were repeatedly accused of forcing confessions and framing suspects.

+In fact, Irons was home with his mother, around the corner from the subway station, when he heard the explosion and called 911 — a call that was never played for jurors, said his lawyer, David Shanies.

-While there was at least one other potential suspect early in the investigation, it's unclear whether police or prosecutors plan to — or can — pursue any further investigation decades later.
+While there were other potential suspects early in the investigation, it's unclear whether police or prosecutors plan to — or can — pursue any further investigation decades later.

 Kaufman was attacked Nov.
 26, 1995, while working an overnight shift on overtime to put away extra money for his son's future college tuition.
-The attackers first tried to rob him, then squirted gasoline through the tollbooth coin slot and ignited the fuel with matches while he pleaded, “Don’t light it!” authorities said at the time.
+The attackers first tried to rob him, then squirted gasoline through the tollbooth coin slot and ignited the fuel with matches, authorities said at the time.
 The booth exploded, and the 50-year-old Kaufman ran from it in flames.
 The married father died two weeks later.

+The attack bore some resemblance to a scene in “Money Train,” a comparison that prompted then-Senate Majority Leader and Republican presidential hopeful Bob Dole to call for a boycott of the movie.
+Authorities gave mixed signals over the years about whether they believed the film had inspired the killing.

-Police scoured for suspects and eventually came to question Irons, getting a confession that he was acting as a lookout.
-He implicated Malik and Ellerbe as the men who had torched the tollbooth.
+Police eventually came to question Irons, getting a confession that he acted as a lookout.
+He implicated Malik and Ellerbe as the ones who had torched the tollbooth.

-In fact, Irons was home with his mother, around the corner from the subway station, when he heard the explosion and called 911 — a call that was never played for the jury at his trial, said his lawyer, David Shanies.

-From their arrests on, the men maintained that they had been coerced into false confessions, with Malik saying that Detective Louis Scarcella had screamed at him and slammed his head into a locker.
+The men maintained that they had been coerced into false confessions, with Malik saying Detective Louis Scarcella screamed at him and slammed his head into a locker.
 Scarcella testified that he cursed, pounded a table and was trying to scare the then-18-year-old Malik, but didn’t beat him.

-Prosecutors said their review found that Scarcella and his partner fed important details about the crime scene to Irons and Malik while shrugging off inconsistencies in their confessions.
+Prosecutors said their review found that Scarcella and his partner fed crime scene details to Irons and Malik while shrugging off inconsistencies in their confessions.

-For instance, Irons said he had been able to see his supposed accomplices jump into a getaway car, although it was parked a block away and around a corner; Malik described the car differently from a witness; Ellerbe described four attackers and said he had sprayed gasoline on the outside of the tollbooth, when in fact it was poured in the coin slot.
+For instance, Irons said he had been able to see his supposed accomplices jump into a getaway car, although it was parked a block away and around a corner.
+Ellerbe described four attackers and said he had sprayed gasoline on the tollbooth exterior, when in fact it was poured in the coin slot.
+Malik described the car differently from how a witness did.

+The same witness' identification of Malik was also problematic, partly because she had earlier pointed to someone else — a man an informant had named separately, prosecutors said.

 “More than 25 years later, we do not have any confidence in the integrity of those convictions,” assistant District Attorney Lori Glachman told the court.